Ticass/MonBazouMP/README.md

-# MonBazouMP
+# MonBazouMP - Server component
-An attempt at making a Multiplayer mod for Mon bazou
+This is the server component for MonBazouMP